trshemanske/tacoma-crc/README.md

-# tacoma-crc
+# tacoma-crc (working name changed to boulder as development continues)

 A modification of the PreTeXt tacoma theme to include legacy-crc features.
-Valid for PreTeXt 2.11.4 (and hopefully onward).
+Valid for PreTeXt 2.12.0 (and hopefully onward).

+boulder is becoming a mix of other themes that exist, starting with tacoma, but borrowing elements from others.
+Centered-Rounded-Corners (crc) no longer really makes sense since tacoma is centered for larger screen sizes.
+I considered minimally-rounded-corners, but the theme is not entirely spartan.
+It will probably never be sufficiently polished to be a standard theme, but the idea is to play and to give examples of how to modify exisiting themes.

 ## Introduction